balderdashy/sails-docs/tutorials/low-level-mysql-access.md

 This tutorial steps through how to access the raw MySQL connection instance from the [`mysql` package](https://www.npmjs.com/package/mysql).
 This is useful for getting access to low level APIs available only in the raw client itself.
 If you're looking to use custom native SQL queries, check out [`sendNativeQuery()`](/documentation/reference/waterline-orm/datastores/send-native-query).

-> Note: Before we proceed, make sure you have a datastore configured to use a functional MySQL server, and that it is the datastore for at least one of your models.
+> Note: Before we proceed, make sure you have a datastore configured to use a functional MySQL database.

-### Get access to a MySQL connection object
+### Get access to an active MySQL connection

 To obtain an active connection from the MySQL package you can call the [`.leaseConnection()`](/documentation/reference/waterline-orm/datastores/lease-connection) method of a registered datastore object (RDI).